-The IJB is in its fourth year of operation and has ongoing transformation programme.
+The IJB is in its fifth year of operation and has ongoing transformation programme.
 The Board receives regular updates on progress towards transformation projects.
 Key decisions are presented to the Board for approval.
-The RAPS also receives detailed updates into transformation progress including 'deep dives' into specific areas at request.
-Following its revised strategy plan, the IJB refreshed its priorities in September 2019 and has the following high level programmes:
+The RAPC also receives detailed updates into transformation progress including 'deep dives' into specific areas at request.
+The 2019-22 strategic plan was agreed in March 2019, and has the following high level aims: